-I’m passionate about using 15 years of experience working in large global banks such as UBS, Barclays, Royal Bank of Scotland and Royal Bank of Canada to make work a better place for everyone.
-Logic dictates that by pointing out the stupid, annoying, crappy things that people do then less people will do them, and by pointing out the funny, positive, good stuff then more people will do that.
+I’m passionate about using 19 years of experience working in global financial companies such as UBS, Barclays, Royal Bank of Scotland, Royal Bank of Canada, Schroders and Deutsche Bank to make work a better place for everyone.
+Logic dictates that by pointing out and raising awareness of the stupid, annoying, dysfunctional, crappy things that people do then less people will do them, and by pointing out the funny, positive, creative, good stuff then more people will do that.
 I mean who doesn’t want to have more fun at work?

 So – are you ready to stop colluding with all the corporate bullsh!t that goes on and to do something to stop it?

 - 10 ways of being more present at work

 To find out more about Noel then read on…